Students develop the ability to collect, analyze, and communicate quantitative and

 - Module 1: The Changing Role of Managerial Accounting

-- Module 2: Basic Cost Management Concepts
+- Module 2: Job-Order Versus Process Cost Accounting

-- Module 3: Product Costing and Cost Accumulation
+- Module 3: Activity Based Costing (ABC)

-- Module 5: Activity-Based Costing and Management
+- Module 5: Pricing and Budgetary Planning

-Required Text and Materials
+Required text and materials

 Open Learning Faculty Member Information

 An Open Learning Faculty Member is available to assist students.
-Primary communication is through the Learning Environment's "Mail" tool or by phone.
-Students will receive the necessary contact information when starting the course.
+Students will receive the necessary contact information at the start of the course.